 Welcome to my Arduino Ham Radio Starter Kit, a “virtual box” of ideas and motivations with one objective: More hams and their clubs engaging the local maker community as a gateway to amateur radio.
+(Spoiler Alert: We are not selling anything.
+Starter Kit is information only!)

 First of all, let’s think about the three waves of technical hobbies over the past century.
 In a technical hobby, individuals and groups tinker, learn and make.
 First of all, they are attracted by personal interest in a new, emerging technology.
 In addition, technical hobbies provide a gateway to science, technology and engineering careers .
 Occasionally, hobbies lead to businesses, even industries.
 Here’s what I mean.